-LONDON – “Fiddler on the Roof’ star Chaim Topol cancelled my interview with him in June 1967 but he had a very good reason.
-He left his starring role of Tevye in the West End hit production to return to Israel to fight in the Six-Day War.
+LONDON – ‘Fiddler on the Roof’ star Chaim Topol cancelled my interview with him in June 1967 but he had a very good reason.
+He left his starring role of Tevye in the hit West End production to return to Israel to be there for what turned out to be the Six-Day War.

-The Israeli actor, who turns 80 today, had made tickets for the show at Her Majesty’s Theatre in London’s Haymarket almost impossible to find, but when his country faced peril, he didn’t hesitate.
+The Israeli actor, who died on March 8 aged 87, had made tickets for the show at Her Majesty’s Theatre in London’s Haymarket almost impossible to find, but when his country faced peril, he didn’t hesitate.

 Right in the middle of his record-breaking run in the biggest hit the West End had seen in years, he took off to join his countrymen.
 Only when an uneasy peace was obtained did he return to the role of Sholem Aleichem’s rascally Jewish milkman whose family is forced to emigrate from Tsarist Russia in 1905.

-“They are subjects close to the heart of anyone who is not ignoring the problems now in the world,” he told me backstage at Her Majesty’s.
-“It’s like ‘Fiddler’ – the problems faced by Tevye are not only Jewish problems – we suffered from them and we have had to find solutions.
+He was filled with emotion about immigration, refugees and old traditions.
+‘They are subjects close to the heart of anyone who is not ignoring the problems now in the world,’ he told me backstage at Her Majesty’s.
+‘It’s like “Fiddler” – the problems faced by Tevye are not only Jewish problems – we suffered from them and we have had to find solutions.
 I hope we have.
 But they are world problems.”

-Topol had come to London with the show after he starred in “Fiddler on the Roof” in Tel Aviv and he has continued to play Tevye around the world for much of his life including a stint on Broadway in 1990.
+Topol had come to London with the show after he starred in ‘Fiddler on the Roof’ in Tel Aviv and he continued to play Tevye around the world for much of his life including a stint on Broadway in 1990.
 The show won a Tony Award as best revival and he was nominated as best actor in a musical.